Diblo-DevOps/asuswrt-legacy-builder/README.md

 source /opt/envs/[rt-n16, rt-n66u, rt-ac66u, rt-ac56u]
 ```

-Once you have set the environment, you will be in the working library.
+Once you have set the environment, you will be in the working directory.
 From here you can build the firmware with:
 ```bash
 make clean && make [rt-n16, rt-n66u, rt-ac66u, rt-ac56u]
 ```